jdwittenauer/ipython-notebooks/README.md

 This repo is for code related to Andrew Ng's machine learning class on Coursera.

-In addition to solving the programming exercises in Octave (not included here), I'm slowly adding Python solutions using IPython notebooks to show the steps needed for each of the exercises.
-I've also included some "intro" notebooks that include useful examples from the python language and data science tool stack.
+In addition to solving the programming exercises in Octave (not included here), I'm working on Python solutions using IPython notebooks to show the steps needed for each of the exercises.
+I've also created some notebooks that include useful examples from the python language and popular libraries from the data science tool stack.

 Notebook viewer links are below.